Here is your translated text in American English:

 Internally, we can’t advise you enough to orchestrate the whole process.
 To find out, ask yourself these questions:

--> Do you value those who input their time?
-For example, priority access to production schedules, etc.
+-> Do you reward those who enter their time?
+For example, priority access to the production schedule, etc.

--> Do you systematically check that timesheets are complete?
+-> Do you systematically check that timesheets have been completed?

--> What do you do if it isn’t done?
-In a large consulting firm that we won’t name, if the charges aren’t done on Friday evening, it’s up to the manager to do them for the employee on the following Monday… In general, this doesn’t happen twice!
+-> What do you do if this is not the case?
+In a large consulting firm that we won’t name, if the allocations aren’t done on Friday evening, it’s up to the manager to do them for the employee on the following Monday… In general, this doesn’t happen twice!

 -> Have you gamified the process to make it fun?

 -> Have you given “project” meaning to the action of imputing?
-For example, premium on project profitability etc…
+For example, bonus on project profitability etc…

 How can you motivate your teams to make the most of their time?